symsoft/ecc-api-guide/swagger_specification.md

         required: true
         type: "string"
       responses:
+        202:
+          description: "Request accepted"
         400:
           description: "Invalid Service"
-        204:
-          description: "Successful operation"
         404:
-          description: "Subscriber not found"
+          description: "Subscription not found"
       security:
       - basic_auth: []
     delete:
       tags:
-      - "Subscriber"
+      - "Subscription"
       - "Service"
-      summary: "Remove a Service from a Subscriber"
+      summary: "Remove a Service from a Subscription"
-      description: "Remove a Service from a Subscriber.
+      description: "Remove a Service from a Subscription.
 All Service instances with\
         \ the given identifier will be removed."
-      operationId: "removeService"
+      operationId: "remove"
       parameters:
       - name: "msisdn"
         in: "path"
-        description: "The MSISDN (E.164 number) of the Subscriber"
+        description: "The MSISDN (E.164 number) of the Subscription"
         required: true
         type: "string"
       - name: "sid"